On the faces of the tensor cone of symmetrizable Kac-Moody lie algebras: Introduction

-In the case that $\lg$ is a semisimple Lie algebra, Conjecture~\ref{conj} was proved by Belkale-Kumar in \cite{BK}.
-The following result is due to Ressayre. \begin{thm} \cite{R:KM1} In the case that $\lg$ is affine untwisted, Conjecture~\ref{conj} is true. \end{thm} The conjecture in the general symmetrizable case is still open.
+In the case where~$\lg$~is a semisimple Lie algebra, Conjecture~\ref{conj} was proved by Belkale and the first author in \cite{BK}.
+The following result is due to the second author. \begin{thm}[\cite{R:KM1}] In the case where~$\lg$~is affine untwisted, Conjecture~\ref{conj} holds. \end{thm} The conjecture in the general symmetrizable case is still open.
 But it is conceivable that the inductive proof in the case of affine $\mathfrak{g}$ obtained by the second author might be amenable to handle the general symmetrizable case.

-Let us come back to the case that $\lg$ is semisimple.
-Then, $\Gamma(\lg)$ is a closed convex polyhedral cone, and Conjecture~\ref{conj} (Belkale-Kumar's theorem) describes $\Gamma(\lg)$ in $(\lh_\QQ^*)^3$ by (finitely many) explicit inequalities.
-In the case of $\lg = {\mathfrak{sl}}_n$, a bigger set of inequalities describing $\Gamma(\lg)$ was conjectured by Horn \cite{Horn:conj} and proved by Klyachko \cite{Kly} (combining the saturation result of Knutson-Tao \cite{KT:saturation}).
-A bigger set of inequalities describing $\Gamma(\lg)$ for any semisimple $\lg$ was known earlier (see \cite{BerSja:Mumford}).
-The irredundancy of the above set of inequalities $I^P_{(w_1, w_2,v)}$ was proved by Knutson-Tao-Woodward in type A \cite{KTW} and by the second author in general \cite{GITEigen}.
+Let us come back to the case where~$\lg$~is semisimple.
+Then, $\Gamma(\lg)$~is a closed convex polyhedral cone, and Conjecture~\ref{conj} (Belkale-Kumar's theorem) describes $\Gamma(\lg)$ in~$(\lh_\QQ^*)^3$ by (finitely many) explicit inequalities.
+(Recall that a rational cone $\mathcal{C}$~is called {\it convex} if for~$x, y\in \mathcal{C}$ and $0<\alpha <1, \alpha\in \mathbb{Q}$, $\alpha x+ (1-\alpha) y\in \mathcal{C}$.)
+In the case of~$\lg = {\mathfrak{sl}}_n$, a larger set of inequalities describing $\Gamma(\lg)$ was conjectured by Horn \cite{Horn:conj} and proved by Klyachko \cite{Kly} (combining the saturation result of Knutson-Tao \cite{KT:saturation}).
+A larger set of inequalities describing $\Gamma(\lg)$ for any semisimple $\lg$ was known earlier (see \cite{BerSja:Mumford}).
+The irredundancy of the above set of inequalities~${I^P_{(w_1, w_2,v)}}$ was proved by Knutson-Tao-Woodward in type A \cite{KTW} and by the second author in general \cite{GITEigen}.
 (See \cite[$\S1$] {Kumar:survey} for more details on the history.)
-The irredundancy assertion is the statement that each inequality~$I^P_{(w_1, w_2,v)}$ in Conjecture~\ref{conj} corresponds to a face of $\Gamma(\lg)$ of codimension one.
+The irredundancy assertion is the statement that each inequality~$I^P_{(w_1, w_2,v)}$ in Conjecture~\ref{conj} corresponds to a face of~$\Gamma(\lg)$ of codimension one.
 The aim of this paper is to extend this result to any symmetrizable Kac-Moody Lie algebra.
-We, in fact, prove the following (stronger) result for any (not necessarily maximal) standard parabolic subgroup $P$.
+We, in fact, prove the following (stronger) result for any (not necessarily maximal) standard parabolic subgroup~$P$.

-\begin{thm} Let $\lg$ be any indecomposable symmetrizable Kac-Moody Lie algebra.
-Let $P$ be a standard parabolic subgroup in $G$ and let $(w_1,w_2, v)\in (W^P)^{3}$ be a triple such that $\epsilon_P^v$ occurs with coefficient $1$ in the deformed product
+\begin{thm} Let $\lg$~be any indecomposable symmetrizable Kac-Moody Lie algebra.
+Let $P$~be a standard parabolic subgroup in~$G$ and let $(w_1,w_2, v)\in (W^P)^{3}$~be a triple such that $\eps_P^v$~occurs with coefficient~$1$ in the deformed product

-Then, the set of $(\lambda_1,\lambda_2, \mu)\in \Gamma(\lg)$ such that for all $\alpha_j\not\in\Delta(P)$,
+Then, the set of~$(\lambda_1,\lambda_2, \mu)\in \Gamma(\lg)$ such that for all $\alpha_j\not\in\Delta(P)$,